Sniffles (Merrie Melodies)

-Sniffles is an animated cartoon and comic-book mouse character in the Warner Bros.
-Merrie Melodies and Looney Tunes series of cartoons and comics.
+Sniffles is an animated cartoon character created by Chuck Jones for the Merrie Melodies and Looney Tunes series of cartoons and comics.

 Appearance

 The character wears a blue sailor cap, a red shirt, blue pants, a yellow scarf, white gloves and tan shoes.
 His fur is brown with light markings on the face.

 History

-Director Chuck Jones created Sniffles as a potential new star for the studio in 1939.
+Jones created the character as a potential new star for the series; he debuted in the short Naughty but Mice (1939).

-Jones debuted the character in the short Naughty but Mice (1939).
-In Naughty but Mice, Sniffles has a cold and is searching for a remedy.
-He eventually stumbles upon an alcoholic cold medicine, drinks it, and becomes intoxicated.
-He then pals around with an electric shaver, which eventually saves him from a hungry cat.
-Sniffles was played by voice actresses Margaret Hill-Talbot and Marjorie Tarlton.

 Jones went on to direct 12 cartoons featuring Sniffles, most of which showcase the naïveté of Sniffles by placing him in a dangerous world.
-For example, in Sniffles Takes a Trip (1940), a simple drive into the country turns into a nightmare as Sniffles is constantly frightened and awed by his surroundings.
-Some of Sniffles' films pair him with a bookworm character who accompanies the mouse into a sort of fantasyland where books and toys come to life, such as Toy Trouble (1941).
-Others simply focus on the inescapable sweetness of the character.
-In Bedtime for Sniffles (1940), for example, he struggles to stay awake into the wee hours on Christmas Eve in order to glimpse Santa Claus.
-This scene is a showcase for Jones' facility of realizing character through facial expression.

-By the end of the series, Jones transformed Sniffles into an incessant chatterbox who serves more as a nuisance than a cute protagonist.
+Sniffles was highly popular with children, but Jones grew to dislike the character's films.
+By 1943, Jones transformed Sniffles into an incessant chatterbox who serves more as a nuisance than a cute protagonist.
 For example, in The Unbearable Bear (1943), Sniffles foils a robbery attempt by perpetually pestering the perpetrator.
 These traits were originally part of Little Blabbermouse, another Merrie Melodies character that appeared in two shorts, directed by Friz Freleng (Little Blabbermouse (1940) and Shop, Look, and Listen (1940)) before being retired.
 Jones was moving out of his Disney-esque stage in the late 1940s, and Sniffles was retired in 1946 as the director took to more aggressive characters such as the Three Bears, fellow mice Hubie and Bertie, Marvin the Martian, and Wile E. Coyote and Road Runner.
 The mouse's final cartoon was Hush My Mouse (his only entry in the Looney Tunes series) in 1946.

 Mary Jane and Sniffles, Dell Comics, 1952.